How Does Facebook Work for Building a Home Business

-You can promote an event and/or host an online event through Facebook as well.
+You can promote an in-person event and/or host an online event through Facebook.
 Not only can you let people know about the event, but also, you can have discussions around the event on Facebook.
 Facebook makes it easy to invite your "friends" who can RSVP through the event page.

 As a home business owner, you can use events to launch a new product, a customer appreciation event, or a celebration (such as your business anniversary).
 For example, many authors have online Facebook events for their book launches, where people can come to the page at a certain time to talk with the author, enter to win prizes, and more.

 Facebook offers a few paid advertising options as well.
 You can "boost" a post that has lots of engagement so that more people see it.
 Or you can create a pay-per-click ad that runs on Facebook.
 One of the great benefits of Facebook ads over other PPC networks, such as Google Adwords, is the ability to highly target who sees the ad.
 You can target your followers specifically, or your market by demographics, such as gender, age, location, interest, and more.

 Ads show up on news feeds, as well as on the right-hand side of the Facebook feed.